Russell Wilson and the Seahawks offense suffer an identity crisis vs. Giants: ‘It was one of those days’

 Wilson, for one, tried to remain upbeat after Sunday’s struggles.

 “I’m super confident about where we are, what we’re doing,” he said.
 “I think that we’ve got to be cleaner.
-Hopefully, we get healthy again — we need it to be healthy.
-That’s part of this game you know and you want you guys to be healthy across the board.
+Hopefully, we get healthy again — we need to be healthy.
+That’s part of this game you know and you want your guys to be healthy across the board.

 “And I think also too is, obviously DK’s has an amazing season.
 Tyler’s been special.
 We’ve got to get ‘32’ going — you know, Chris.
 He’s going to be a key factor down the stretch. … We have everything we want.
 We have everything we need.”